JoshBlackstone/HeyAlfredWakeWord/README.md

    ```
    cd HeyAlfredWakeWord
    ```
-4. In the file, you will see three .rflite files, all named the same but labels 1,2 and 3.
-1 being the least sensitive version and 3 being the most sensitive.
+4. In the file, you will see three .rflite files, all named the same but labels 1,2, and 3.
+1 being the most sensitive version and 4 being the least sensitive.
 Pick the sensitivity that would work best for where you are going to put your assistant.
-If you are unsure use 2
+If you are unsure use 3
    ```
-   cp hey_alfred_sensitivity_2.tflite ~/wyoming-openwakeword/wyoming_openwakeword/models/hey_alfred_v0.1.tflite
+   cp hey_alfred_sensitivity_3.tflite ~/wyoming-openwakeword/wyoming_openwakeword/models/hey_alfred_v0.1.tflite
    ```
 6. Open the Wyoming services to choose the new wake command
    ```